JeevanCLK/JeevanCLK/README.md

   <span style="font-size: 16px; font-weight: bold; margin-right: 20px;">It's a declarative, GitOps continuous delivery tool for Kubernetes that automates the deployment and synchronization of applications, allowing for version-controlled, auditable, and repeatable deployments directly from Git repositories.</span></p>
 </div>

-## ***Kubernetes : Powerfull Container Orchestration***
+## ***Kubernetes : K8's Powerfull Container Orchestration tool***
 <div
   <p>
 <a href="https://kubernetes.io" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/kubernetes/kubernetes-icon.svg" alt="kubernetes" width="40" height="40"/> </a>
-  <span style="font-size: 16px; font-weight: bold; margin-right: 20px;">Is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications, providing a robust framework for managing complex, distributed systems.</span>
+  <span style="font-size: 16px; font-weight: bold; margin-right: 20px;">Is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications, providing a robust framework for managing complex, distributed systems.</span><br>
+Have a look at the below image deeply indicating how the groups of containers handled in kubernetes , it's like a big ship carrying large amount of containers having applications components in each container consisting of neccessary application requirements to run a application which are required by an application to run inside an isolated environment(conatiners) ,conatiners are lightweight and ephemerol in nature meaning that they can be created,deleted ,stopped.
+Aplication inside a conatiner will be packed and bundled with all the necessary depenencies,library files,packages which are required by application to run  seamlessly inside an isolated container.
   </p>
 </div>